alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 - GitHub: To host the project documentation and version control

 ### Data Cleaning
-Displayed below is a screenshot of a portion of the data presented in Excel
+Displayed below is a screenshot of a portion of the data presented in Excel.

 ![Screenshot_data](assets/img/project2_kaggle_data_original.png)

 The objective is to refine our dataset, ensuring it is well-structured and primed for analysis.